When do you need a GDPR representative?

 This is done using a GDPR representative agreement that defines the details and conditions of the service, as well as the protection and confidentiality of your data.

-To represent you in the EU, Norway, Liechtenstein or Iceland, your GDPR representative needs information regarding your processing activities and your level of compliance with GDPR (see our GAP Analysis).
+To represent you in the EU, Norway, Liechtenstein, Iceland and/or the UK, your GDPR representative needs information regarding your processing activities and your level of compliance with GDPR (see our GAP Analysis).

 You must mandate him to be addressed by authorities and the persons you process personal data from, and work together to meet all expectations from the GDPR.